 Experiment 2

 In experiment 1, all subjects were exposed to the same number of CS- presentations.
-Consequently, the longer the CS- the greater the cumulative exposure to the CS-.
+Consequently, the longer the CS- the greater the cumulative non-reinforced exposure to the cue.
 For example, in experiment 1 the 40s CS- group received 4 times the non-reinforced exposure to the CS- than did the CS-10 group.
 We examined the contribution of cumulative exposure to the development of inhibition in three groups of subjects.
 Two of the groups were treated identically to the counterpart groups of experiment 1.
-Group CS-10 and CS-40 received the same number of cue presentations in each session.
+Group CS-10 and CS-40 received the same number of cue presentations.
 The third group (CS-10X4) was exposed to the 10s CS- but had 4 times as many trials as the other two groups.
 This group had the same cumulative non-reinforced exposure to the CS- as subjects in the CS-40 group.
-If cumulative non-reinforced exposure is important then the CS-10X40 group should show greater inhibition than the CS-10 group and perhaps as much as the CS-40 group.
-While the trial-based Rescorla-Wager model predicts faster inhibition in the CS-40 group than in the CS-10 group the model predicts that the CS-10X4 group should show inhibition that was at least as strong as the inhibition in the CS-40 group.
+If cumulative non-reinforced exposure is important then the CS-10X4 group should show greater inhibition than the CS-10 group and perhaps as much as the CS-40 group.
+Trial-based Rescorla-Wagner type models predicts faster inhibition in the CS-40 group than in the CS-10 group under the assumption that the 40s CS- is composed of more hypothetical trials than the 10s CS-.
+In this view, the CS-10X4 group should show inhibition that was at least as strong as the inhibition in the CS-40 group.
 In contrast, the time based models predict that the duration of the CS- should be the important aspect of the protocol and that both CS-10 groups should show less inhibition than the CS-40 group.

 Method